zachho123/my-first-react-project/README.md

 -  Are often stateful (tend to serve as data sources)

 ### Component LifeCycle
-- Each component you make will have its own lifecycle events
+- Each component has its own lifecycle events
-  - Ex: You want to make an ajax request on the initial render to fetch some data
-  - Ex: You want to run some logic whenever your props change
-- You can declare special methods ("lifecycle hooks") on the component class to run some code when a component mounts and unmounts
+- You can declare "lifecycle hook" methods to run code on component mounting/unmounting

 #### componentDidMount
 - Invoked once after the initial render